ghyoun/potato_films/README.md

 The FreshPotatoes API service will be separate from their customer-facing web application.
 In this repo, you'll find the code that will power their API: starter code and tests built with Node, Express, Mocha, SQLite, and Sequelize.

-Once you’ve cloned your fork, install the node modules: `$ npm install`
+Once you’ve cloned, install the node modules: `$ npm install`

 Then, run your application:  `$ npm start`